rks101/eglinux/README.md

 Here is a link to [understand the output](https://www.baeldung.com/linux/proc-id-maps) almost line by line.

-What shared object / libraries are used by a program?
+What shared objects/libraries are used by a program?

 ```
 $ ldd <program>